buraksezer/consistent/README.md

 When you create a new consistent instance or call `Add/Remove`:

 * The member's name is hashed and inserted it into the hash ring,
-* Average load is calculated by the algorithm which's defined in the paper,
+* Average load is calculated by the algorithm defined in the paper,
 * Partitions are distributed among members by hashing partition IDs and any of them don't exceed the average load.

 Average load cannot be exceeded.
 So if all the members are loaded at the maximum while trying to add a new member, it panics.